RoyNisimov/CLCSHU/README.md

   and a secret key (The nonce)
 * #### BlackFrog
   BlackFrog is an asymmetric encryption that I invented/found.
 (The math is not very complicated, so I won't be surprised if someone else had already discovered it)
+  Also note that this encryption is not safe at all.
   The math of BlackFrog is as follows:
   ```
   Key generation: